 This also has an impact on the manufacturing process itself.
 When production is organized in islands, we have the possibility to prepare the parts, repair the equipment in the workshop if necessary, and only the machine concerned is affected by the maintenance operation.
 Today, we have to work directly on the production line.
 The entire chain is immobilized during the maintenance operation and the manufacturing process can suffer from this downtime.

-As maintenance technician, what is your relation to digital devices?
+As a maintenance technician, what is your relation to digital devices?

 We use tools to manage our inventories, in particular.
 This is very useful when you have to remove or find parts thanks to the references.